Honey Sesame Chicken is sweet, savory, and perfect for any night of the week. This is so good, it is even better than take out!

 - Chicken: You can use chicken thighs if you like.
 Just make sure your pieces of chicken are cut evenly so they cook at the same rate.

-- Vinegar: If you don’t have rice wine vinegar you can easily sub apple cider vinegar without ruining the taste.
+- Vinegar: If you don’t have rice wine vinegar you can easily substitute apple cider vinegar without ruining the taste.

-- Veggies: You can add in broccoli, peppers or other vegetable to round out the meal a bit more.
+- Vegetables: You can add in broccoli, peppers, mushrooms, zucchini or other vegetables to round out the meal a bit more.

 - Sauce: If you want more sauce, make a double batch of the sauce.
 Pour half over the chicken to bake and heat the other half in a small saucepan over medium heat till thickened.
 Pour the extra sauce over the chicken once done, or over individual portions.
 This will help it not get soggy while it cooks, but gives you extra sauce.